Cyclist on an open road training for a first 100 mile bike ride.

 This schedule works because it gives your body a perfect balance of stress and recovery.
 The shorter weekday rides help maintain your fitness and keep your legs feeling fresh, while the weekend ride is dedicated to building the endurance you’ll need on event day.
 This rhythm helps you make steady progress without overtraining, ensuring you stay motivated and injury-free.

-Mix Up Your Rides: Long, Zone 2, and Recovery
+The Perfect Mix: Long, Zone 2, and Recovery Rides

 Not all rides are created equal, and variety is key to building a strong foundation.
 Your long weekend ride should be your main focus.
 This is where you’ll build endurance by riding at a steady, comfortable pace.
 We call this “Zone 2” training, which is simply a level of effort where you can easily hold a conversation.
 It’s not about speed; it’s about spending time in the saddle.